Work permit and residence permit in Slovenia

 Single Permits are issued by the Employment Service of Slovenia (ESS) on the basis the Employment, Self-employment and Work of Foreigners Act and corresponding regulation.
 Work permits are usually issued upon an application of the employer for an employment permit or permit for work.
 Upon receiving consent of the Employment Service, the applicant (the employer) may proceed to the Administration Units.
 When the Employment Office of Slovenia gives consent for employment, the administrative unit can start the procedure of issuing a single work and residence permit for foreigners to be able to live and work in Slovenia.

-In exceptional cases, the worker may apply for a personal work permit, which enables the worker to freely select employment for a certain amount of time.
+In exceptional cases, the worker may apply for a personal work permit.
+It enables the worker to freely select employment for a certain amount of time.
 Applicants have to submit their single permit application at an administrative unit or at the diplomatic or consular office in their home country.
 The single permit procedure, managed by administrative units, requires the Employment Service of Slovenia’s approval, which is granted – provided the legal requirements for that particular approval are met.
 The procedure for issuing approvals Single Residence permit for work and residence in Slovenia is launched ex offici based on the administrative unit’s request.

 The Single Permit is issued for the following: